Russo-Ukrainian war

 Beginning in 2021, there was a massive Russian military buildup near Ukraine's borders, including within neighbouring Belarus.
 Russian officials repeatedly denied plans to attack Ukraine.
 Russia's president Vladimir Putin voiced expansionist views and challenged Ukraine's right to exist.
 He demanded that Ukraine be barred from ever joining the NATO military alliance.
+Ukraine had been officially a neutral country when the conflict began, but because of Russia's attacks, it revived plans to join NATO.
 In early 2022, Russia recognised the DPR and LPR as independent states.
 While Russian troops surrounded Ukraine, its proxies stepped up attacks on Ukrainian forces in the Donbas.

 On 24 February 2022, Putin announced a "special military operation" to "demilitarize and denazify" Ukraine, claiming Russia had no plans to occupy the country.
-The Russian invasion that followed was internationally condemned; many countries imposed sanctions against Russia, and sent humanitarian and military aid to Ukraine.
-In the face of fierce resistance, Russia abandoned an attempt to take Kyiv in early April.
+The Russian invasion that followed was internationally condemned; many countries imposed sanctions against Russia and sent humanitarian and military aid to Ukraine.
+In the face of fierce resistance, Russia abandoned an attempt to seize Kyiv in early April.
 In August, Ukrainian forces began liberating territories in the north-east and south.
 In September, Russia declared the annexation of four partially occupied provinces, which was internationally condemned.
 Since then, Russian offensives and Ukrainian counteroffensives have gained only small amounts of territory.
 The invasion has also led to attacks in Russia by Ukrainian and Ukrainian-backed forces, among them a cross-border offensive into Russia's Kursk region in August 2024.
 Russia has repeatedly carried out deliberate and indiscriminate attacks on civilians far from the frontline.
+The UN Human Rights Office reported that Russia was committing severe human rights violations in occupied Ukraine.
 The ICC opened an investigation into war crimes and issued arrest warrants for Putin and several other Russian officials.
+Russia has repeatedly refused calls for a ceasefire.